glouppe/info8004-advanced-machine-learning/lecture2.md

 - Gaussian processes $=$ multivariate Gaussian in infinite dimension.
 - Prior knowledge about $f$ is captured in the distributional assumptions about the process prior.
 For example, assumptions on the smoothness of $f$ is captured a priori via a parametric kernel function.
-- Learning corresponds to Bayesian inference over the functional space conditioned on observations, and $g$ is taken to be a random function distributed according to the predictive posterior distribution.
+- Learning corresponds to posterior inference over the functional space conditioned on observations, and $g$ is taken to be a random function distributed according to the predictive posterior distribution.
 - Exact inference does not scale to many observations ($O(N^3)$).

 ---